openvinotoolkit/openvino/docs/install_guides/installing-model-dev-tools.md

 ### Alternative: Install from the openvino-dev Package

-You can also use the following command to install the latest package version available in the index:
+You may also use the following command to install the latest package version available in the index:
 ```
 pip install openvino-dev[EXTRAS]
 ```